So you've heard of Webull, the commission free stock trading app that is offering new users a completely free stock when

 Webull does offer great customer support, offering 24/7 chat as well as phone support.
 This is a big advantage over many of the other investing apps out there that decide to skimp on customer support.

-The addition of the IRA's is great too.
+The addition of the IRAs is great too.
 This gives active traders the option to place trades in tax sheltered accounts, to avoid paying the maximum tax rate on short term capital gains.
-Webull recently rolled out commission free options trading which makes this an even more compelling choice.
+Webull offers commission-free options trading and recently rolled out commission-free crypto trading which makes this an even more compelling choice.

 The free stock incentive is totally legit.
-If you use our link below, you can get a free stock just for signing up and depositing any amount.
+If you use our link below, you can get up to 4 free stocks just for signing up and depositing any amount.